PortSpec

 to_tidy3d(frequencies[, mesh_refinement, ...])

-Create a Tidy3D ModeSolver from this port_spec.
+Create a Tidy3D ModeSolver from this port specification.

 Attributes